-- > You must record the allegation on CPOMS and tell the DSL, but do not investigate it - > The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will liaise with external partners, parents and students to put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed - > The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+- > You must record the allegation on CPOMS and tell the DSL, but do not investigate it - > The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - > The DSL will liaise with external partners, parents and students to put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed - > The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - > We will follow our sexual health respect policy when addressing all issues associated with sexual harassment and violence.

-Creating a supportive environment in school and minimising the risk of peer-on-peer abuse
+Creating a supportive environment in school and minimising the risk of child-on-child abuse

-We recognise the importance of taking proactive action to minimise the risk of peer-on-peer abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
+We recognise the importance of taking proactive action to minimise the risk of child-on-child abuse, and of creating a supportive environment where victims feel confident in reporting incidents.